tyronyiu/Uni/GLO375/2019-03-04-Public_Choice.md

   to pretend that they enjoy the good much less than they really do.
 They know that their individual answer will have a negligible effect on the total amount supplied, and they would like to be free riders.

+### Individual preference for public goods

+Different individuals have different views on how much should be spent on public goods or publicly provided private goods.
+Theocharis PapadopoulosThey differ for three main reasons:

+1. Differences in tastes
+2. Income
+3. Taxation

+Just as some people prefer one ice cream flavour over another.
+Similarly some individuals prefer public parks and national defence, whereas others prefer private goods such as restaurant dinners and cars.

+### Income and taxation effect on preference for public goods

+The other two sources of differences in preference are income and taxation.
+Individuals with higher income would normally like to consume more od all goods, public and private.
+However their preference will be affected by the price they are asked to pay.
+For private goods rich and poor pay the same price.
+Regarding public goods, richer individuals usually face a higher price, as they often contribute more to the additional taxes required to finance public goods.
+The *tax price* is the additional amount an individual must pay when government expenditure increases.
+If everyone pays the same richer individuals prefer more public goods.If richer individuals often pay a higher tax price, the will have a lower preference for public goods, while those at lower incomes will have a higher preference.